andrewjmeier/TableTop.JS/tutorials/markdown/checkers.md

 ```
 In addition to the message receiver we also created a PlayerFactory and TokenFactory to help recreate Players and Tokens when they are sent via messages.

-**Refresh your checkers.html file and you should be able to play a single game in a window**

 Next in order to make the game fully networked and playable over the local server we need to add methods to turn the board and game into objects to be send via messages.
 In checkers_board.js, add the following:
 ```